 Now AI has provided the advances that make possible the next level of dose-reduction technologies, combining low dose with a more familiar image appearance.
 Traditional algorithms for iterative reconstruction typically penalize noisy images in some fashion, usually through a function of differences between neighboring voxels in the image.
 While effective in reducing noise, these penalty functions can produce an image appearance or noise texture that differs substantially from the appearance of traditional FBP images, which have been familiar to many radiologists over the years.
 This non-standard image appearance is a significant barrier to adoption of the technology for lowering dose across a range of clinical applications.
 While Philips IMR has addressed the computational burden of model-based reconstruction and its effects on reconstruction time, this has remained an issue for many manufacturers.
 AI deep-learning reconstruction is trained to quickly yield low-noise images from low-dose scans by comparing them to conventional-dose images in a supervised AI learning process.
 This supervised learning allows for an image with a noise texture that more closely resembles a typical FBP image, while retaining the noise-reduction capabilities of iterative reconstruction methods.
-Philips CT Smart Workflow Precise Image is one of the many AI-enabled tools of CT Smart Workflow, which includes AI that is deeply embedded into tools clinicians use every day to be able to apply their expertise to the patient, not the process.

-Precise Image follows a supervised learning process to train a convolutional neural network (CNN) in a specified manner.
+How Precise Image trains neural networks Precise Image follows a supervised learning process to train a convolutional neural network (CNN) in a specified manner.